-The ICA, as its name suggests, focuses only on international commercial arbitration.4 The ICA features judges who are experienced with complex commercial matters and who have received judicial education tailored to international commercial arbitration.5 Indeed, judges without that specialized education cannot serve as ICA judges.6 As of this date, five
+The ICA, as its name suggests, focuses only on international commercial arbitration.
+The ICA features judges who are experienced with complex commercial matters and who have received judicial education tailored to international commercial arbitration.
+Indeed, judges without that specialized education cannot serve as ICA judges.
+As of this date, five judges had completed the international commercial arbitration training and were available for ICA matters.

-Parties may seek the ICA's assistance with compelling arbitration under the Florida International Commercial Arbitration Act ("FICAA"), the Federal Arbitration Act ("FAA"), or the New York Convention (as implemented by the FAA).8 The ICA is also available for the panoply of other arbitration-related issues parties would normally bring before a Miami judge: appointment and challenge of arbitrators, obtaining interim measures, issuing process for evidence gathering or witness attendance, and enforcement or set aside of awards.9
+Parties may seek the ICA's assistance with compelling arbitration under the Florida International Commercial Arbitration Act ("FICAA"), the Federal Arbitration Act ("FAA"), or the New York Convention (as implemented by the FAA).
+The ICA is also available for the panoply of other arbitration-related issues parties would normally bring before a Miami judge: appointment and challenge of arbitrators, obtaining interim measures, issuing process for evidence gathering or witness attendance, and enforcement or set aside of awards.